-The clustering analysis (Fig. 5) demonstrates a pattern where species with higher TI values (3 or 4) group together, and their seeds have the smallest E:S. As we move towards a TI value of 0, E:S increases, presumably as a result of the correlation of the 4 variables with the morphology of the seed.

-Finally, from the structured variable tree (Fig. 6), we can observe four main patterns, encompassing 72% of the total observations.
+Finally, from the structured variable tree (Fig. 5), we can observe four main patterns, encompassing 72% of the total observations.
 These patterns include orchids that can be found: 1) in the tropics, in relatively open habitats as epiphytes and exhibit compliant germination (13% of the observations), 2) in temperate climates, in open habitats, are terrestrial, and exhibit defiant germination (15% of the observations), 3) in temperate climates, in shaded habitats, are terrestrial, and exhibit defiant germination (18% of the observations), and 4) in temperate climates, in open habitats, are terrestrial, and exhibit compliant germination (26% of the observations).

 Discussion